ToowoombaTrio/WINS/README.md

 Quick Start
 ===========

-This package is only available from GitHub, not yet on CRAN, so you'll need *devtools* to install it.
+This package is only available from GitHub, it is easy to use *devtools* to install it.

 ``` r
 if (!require("devtools")) {